 Early experiences with my father’s illness gave me my first exposure to medicine.
 As I started medical school, I became deeply interested in the anatomy and physiology of the brain.
 This led to my discovery of neuroscience and to the realization that the best way I could get to know brain function was to become a neurosurgeon.
 After I became a neurosurgery resident, I understood that neurosurgery required my entire dedication and commitment.
-I was fortunate to learn from mentors who taught me the importance of knowledge of surgical neuroanatomy to performing accurate, and safe surgeries.
-I still have the pleasure of learning and perfecting new surgical techniques, and continue to carry this message to my trainees.
+I was fortunate to learn from mentors who taught me the importance of knowledge of surgical neuroanatomy in order to perform accurate, safe surgeries.
+I still have the pleasure of learning and perfecting new surgical techniques and continue to carry this message to my trainees.

 What is the primary focus of your work/research?

 My primary clinical focus is the treatment of patients with pituitary tumors, skull base tumors, and complex cerebrovascular disease.
-My clinical practice also includes a full range of minimally-invasive approaches, in addition to complex open skull base and brain surgery.
+My clinical practice also includes a full range of minimally invasive approaches, in addition to complex open skull base and brain surgery.

 My research interests involve the study of surgical neuroanatomy and the application of innovative techniques in the operating room with the goal of improving surgical safety and effectiveness.
-I am particularly interested in the development of keyhole approaches, and the use of the endoscope during those procedures in order to improve surgical exposure, decrease morbidity, decrease hospital stay, and ultimately to improve outcomes.
+I am particularly interested in the development of keyhole approaches, and the use of the endoscope during those procedures to improve surgical exposure, decrease morbidity, decrease hospital stay, and to improve outcomes.

 What do you consider to be the future of your field?